Abu DhabiDubaiFestive

 Black Palace Beach

 What makes this spot special is that it’s in between Palm Jumeirah and Burj Al Arab.
 Translated: two firework displays from one location.
-Black Palace Beach is a hidden gem, and it has earnt the nickname Secret Beach.
+Black Palace Beach is a hidden gem, and it has earned the nickname Secret Beach.
 Don’t expect any amenities here, as there are no sun loungers or restaurants – just you and the beach.
 Oh, and the fireworks.

 Kite Beach

 This family-friendly spot is a great place to see Burj Al Arab’s New Year’s Eve firework display.
-Whether you’re walking along the 14-kilometre running track or with sand between your toes on the beach, it boasts an uninterrupted view of the beautiful building all lit-up.
+Whether you’re walking along the 14-kilometre running track or with sand between your toes on the beach, it boasts an uninterrupted view of the beautiful building all lit up.

 Souk Madinat Jumeirah